sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/menu_data_logging.md

 If you are familiar with our other RTK products, you may be wondering where the "Log Antenna Reference Position from RTCM 1005/1006" has gone.
 On RTK Facet mosaic, the mosaic-X5 can log the Rover-Base Position in North-East-Up format via the proprietary RBP ($PSSN,RBP) NMEA message.
 We believe this trumps the position extracted from RTCM 1005/1006 on ZED-F9P platforms.

 It is not possible to log RTCM on the mosaic-X5.
-Only SBF, RINEX and SBF (binary blocks) can be logged.
+Only NMEA, RINEX and SBF (binary blocks) can be logged.

 The RTK Everywhere Firmware does not currently provide a way of configuring the logging of additional SBF binary blocks.
 There are just so many, managing the menu choices alone would be quite a task.
 However, it is straightforward to define your own SBF Stream and point it at DSK1 for logging.
 Please see [Custom Configuration](./configure_with_ethernet_over_usb.md#custom-configuration) for more details.